Prompting guidance

 Return all barcode values or Return yes if this document contains a barcode

-These proven prompt patterns address frequent extraction scenarios typical of reasoning fields.
+These proven prompt patterns address scenarios typical of reasoning fields.
 Adapt them to your specific field requirements.

 Chain-of-thought reasoning